Why is it important to understand confidentiality?

 It's important to know that this won't always happen.

-The person you’re speaking to will want to do what is best for you.
-For example, they will consider how you feel about your parents or carers knowing, and whether there are any risks to them knowing.
+The person you're speaking to will want to do what is best for you.
+For example, they will consider how you feel about your parents, carers or guardians knowing, and whether there are any risks to them knowing.

 Their decision on whether to tell someone else will depend on: